lacoco-lab/lacoco-lab.github.io/joining/index.md

 <!--For 2026 intake, please directly apply to our lab by email (please include CV, transcript, contact details of 2-3 references).-->
 <!--, or via [ELLIS](https://ellis.eu/) and [ELIZA](https://eliza.school/).-->

-**Applicants who will have an MSc by the start date of the PhD:** For 2026 intake, please directly apply to our lab by email (please include CV, transcript, contact details of 2-3 references).
+**Applicants who will have an MSc by the start date of the PhD:** For 2026 intake, please directly apply to our lab by email.
 Admitted students will directly join our lab.

+In your email, please include CV, transcripts, a brief statement explaining your motivation to apply to this position (please specifically refer to one or more recent publications from our group), and contact details of 2 or 3 references.

 **Aplicants without an MSc:** Applicants who only have an undergraduate degree should instead apply to the Saarbruecken Graduate School of Computer Science, in which case the PhD includes an initial preparatory phase.
 <!--PhD applicants are generally expected to already have an MSc by the time the PhD starts; in this case they can directly join our lab.
 Applicants without an MSc s-->

+### Joining as a Postdoc

+The application process is the same as for PhD students.

 ### Joining  as an Intern